Straightly/attention/Writing/Broken-Pencil/BrokenPencil-LinkedIn.md

 In my last post, I shared my experience teaching an AI coding assistant to journal my prompts.
 The results were... inconsistent.
 The AI kept forgetting, apologizing, and forgetting again.

-But here's what I realized: **This isn't a bug in the AI.
-It's a fundamental architectural challenge.**
+But here's what I realized: **This isn't a bug.
+It's a feature.**

 Modern AI systems operate with:
 - **Limited context windows** (like human short-term memory)
 - **Stateless processing** (each conversation starts fresh)
 - **No persistent memory** across sessions

-They have vast knowledge but no memory of *you*—your preferences, your projects, your history—unless it's explicitly written down and retrieved.
+But that is not a bug.
+It is a feature because LLM is supposed to be a smart with vast knowledge and acute reasoning capabilities.

 The ancient proverb holds true: **"A broken pencil is better than the most sound mind."** Even AI needs to write things down.